Kamundos/Kamundos/README.md

 - A machine learning project that predicts customer churn for a telecommunications company
 - An NLP project that uses machine learning to classify customer feedback on a e-commerce website
 - A data visualization project that explores the relationship between crime rates and income in major US cities
-- Machine Learning - I'm taking LinkedIN courses to learn the fundamental concepts of ML.
 <p>&nbsp;</p>

 **👀Outside of school I enjoy:**